exercism/python/docs/LEARNING.md

 # Learning

 ## Learning Python From Scratch

-Python is (_as [Wikipedia says][wikipython]_), a *general-purpose and high-level programming language*.
+Python is (_as [Wikipedia says][wikipython]_), a _general-purpose and high-level programming language_.
- It can be used to write a wide variety of different kinds of software, from video games to HTTP servers to command-line tools - and a whole lot else.
+It can be used to write a wide variety of different kinds of software, from video games to HTTP servers to command-line tools — and a whole lot else.
 It is especially good at 'gluing' different systems and programs together.

-And we think the best way to learn is to _play_ and to _practice_ with coding projects big and small - or with small problems like the ones here on exercism!
+And we think the best way to learn is to _play_ and to _practice_ with coding projects big and small — or with small problems like the ones here on Exercism!

 Below you will find some additional jumping-off places to start your learning journey, recommended by our community.